 A complete overview of the equine skeleton in the diagram below.

-Below is the trailer of an animated video that explains the parts of the horse in a fun way.
+Below is the trailer of an animation that explains the parts of the horse in a fun way.
 You can get this video from amazon here.

 Parts of A Horse’s Head and Neck

 The horse´s head is elongated and very heavy compared to the rest of his body and is inserted at the top of the neck, which is long and very flexible.

 The horse´s neck acts like a lever connecting the head to the body.
 So the horse balances itself using its neck and head.

 When observing the different horse gaits, we can see how the head and neck move to support the horse´s locomotion and adjust its speed and direction.